vishvAsa/notes/content/biology/organism/health/disease/infection/viral/wuhan_epidemic/treatment.md

   - pravINa - "don't even take Ivermectin as drug interactions of this drug with others can cause problems."
 - WHO recommendations [20200902](https://www.bmj.com/content/370/bmj.m3379).
 - Do not take steroids before the stage of requiring oxygen as it is proven to cause more problems than do good.
+- No CT scans for mild symptoms not requiring oxygen. (like exposing yourselves to 300-400 chest X Ray's in one go.
+Some have had 2-3 scans in 10 day hospitalisation.)

 ### Symptomatic treatment
 - Multivitamins + Cough Syrup + Anti-allergics + Paracetamol (650 mg for adults).
 The goal from Day 1 has to be to keep fever low if it is high: Hydrate (High fluid intake) + Steam + Paracetamol.